jaredpar/arcade/Rolex/notes.md

 hidden.
 - Need to surface how long each test run takes for the non-partitioned assemblies so that I know what I can partition better in the future.
+- Need RolexStorage to hold a container type and not a raw List<HelixJob>.
+This lets it have a name, abstract away the type of run, etc ...

 # Helix API Feedback